spiral/docs/components/validation.md

 }
 ```

-> You might notice that error message for method check is embraced with `[[]]`, such technique allows spiral Translator to index and pre-cache checker translations.
-Read more about in guide section dedicated to Translator.
+> You may notice that the error message for method check is surrounded by `[[]]`.
+This technique allows spiral Translator to index and pre-cache checker translations.
+Read more about it in the section dedicated to Translator.

-Now we can register our checker in validation config under name "my" and use it our rules:
+Now we can register our checker in the validation config under the name "my" and use it our rules:

 ```php
 'rules' => [